deepaksood619/deepaksood619.github.io/docs/languages/sql/sql-commands.md

 -- Here _ in a wildcard for substituting any value % is a wildcard character that matches zero or more missing letters in the pattern
 ```

+LIKE is an operator that compares column values with a specified pattern.
+During pattern matching, regular characters must exactly match the characters specified in the character string.
+The data type of the column can be any character or date data type.
+There are certain characters within the pattern, called wildcard characters.

+I have used four types of wildcards; they are:

+- Percent sign `(%)`: It is used to represent or search any string of zero or more characters.
+- Underscore `(_)`: It is used to represent or search a single character.
+- Bracket `([])`: It is used to represent or search any single character within the specified range.
+- Caret `(^)`: It is used to represent or search any single character not within the specified range.

+`SELECT User_ID, FirstName, LastName, Salary FROM UserDetail WHERE FirstName LIKE '%h%';`

 ### LIMIT

 LIMIT is a clause that lets you specify the maximum number of rows the result set will have.